batabyalsunny/soos/README.md

 ## Instructions for running

- 1. Download / clone the project
+ 1. Download / clone the project.
  2. Go to the project directory `cd soos`
  3. Run the make command `make` or `make soos.bin`
- 4. Add below code at the end of your grub.cfg
+ 4. Edit your `boot/grub/grub.cfg` and add below code at the end.

     ```### BEGINE SOOS ###